Airballs

 Facebooktwitterredditlinkedin

-New Orleans Jet-lagged or not, my son and I dragged ourselves down to the Smoothie King Arena to see an NBA game between our New Orleans Pelicans and the legendary Golden State Warriors, formerly from Oakland, and now Santa Clara in the California Bay Area.
+New Orleans Jet-lagged or not, my son and I dragged ourselves down to the Smoothie King Arena to see an NBA game between our New Orleans Pelicans and the legendary Golden State Warriors, formerly from Oakland, and now San Francisco in the Mission Bay Area.
 The NBA has a newish marketing and promo scheme where in the early part of a new season, teams play for the NBA Cup or some such.
 It’s meaningless in terms of the standings or anything else, but it does trigger some level of intensity from the players for whom competition is always an adrenalin trigger that they can’t resist.

 I wasn’t there on a hate watch.
 I’ve rooted for the Warriors in the past when they were the last team standing for a championship.
 Several times I was lucky enough to be in the Bay Area, watching with old friends and comrades, Gary Delgado and Drummond Pike, in their living rooms.
 I’ve seen them in New Orleans before as well.
-Once we played one of our greatest games and lost only by a hair, miraculously when they were at the height of their fame.
+Once we played one of our greatest games and lost only by a hair, miraculously, when they were at the height of their fame.
 Other times, not so much.

 Our Pelicans are in rough shape this season.
 At different times, four of our five starters have been out with injuries, and even now six of our main rotation are still out.
 We’ve only won four games thus far and in the powerful Western Conference, we are only one removed from the bottom in the rankings.
 Nonetheless, we were up for the game.
 Our team puts on a maximum effort, and because of this cup thing, the Warriors would likely not be resting the legendary Steph Curry, as they have sometimes done in New Orleans.